 Looking for comfortable accommodation in Dromana with stunning beach views and close to the shops?
-Coast & Country Getaways has a range of holiday rental properties to suit your group size and budget.
-If you’re travelling with a few households, we have properties with multiple bedrooms and bathrooms.
-We also have accommodation options for couples and smaller groups.
+Coast & Country Getaways has holiday rental properties to suit your group and budget, as well as pet-friendly accommodation in Dromana (please contact us to arrange before booking).

 How to get to Dromana